ldrobnik/10dlc/docs/10dlc.md

 ### Adding phone numbers to your campaign

-You can add up to five phone numbers to your campaign, depending on the registration process selected.
-Choose the numbers you want to use as sender IDs and click Next.
+You can add up to five phone numbers to each campaign, depending on the registration process selected.

+On the **Numbers** page, select the 10DLCs you want to use as sender IDs and select **Next**.

 <figure>
 ![campaign](/img/campaign.jpg)

 <figcaption>Fig. 5 10DLCs for the campaign</figcaption>
 </figure>

 :::info[Important]

-Each phone number can be assigned to a single campaign only.
-If the phone number is grayed out, you need to unassign it from the campaign it is currently linked to.
+You can assign each phone number only to one campaign.
+If a phone number is grayed out, it means it's assigned to a different campaign.
+To use it, first unassign it from the other campaign.
 :::

 ### Reviewing details and registering your campaign

-Review your campaign details.
-In case of any errors click Back and update the necessary fields.
-Click Register to complete the wizard.
+The **Summary** page allows you to review your campaign details.
+Select **Back** to correct any errors.
+Click **Register** to complete your registration.

 <figure>

 ![summary](/img/summary.jpg)

-<figcaption>Fig. 6 Campaign summary</figcaption>
+<figcaption>Reviewing campaign details</figcaption>

 </figure>

 :::note
-Campaign registration and monthly fees for the first three months will be deducted from your account automatically.
+We'll automatically deduct campaign registration and monthly fees for the first three months from your account.
 :::

-Standard Use case campaigns are automatically approved and become Active.
-Special Use case campaigns may require additional approval by mobile carriers before activation.
-Once the campaign is Active, you can start messaging.
+Standard use case campaigns are automatically approved and become active.
+Special use case campaigns may require additional approval by mobile carriers before activation.

+Once the campaign is active, you can start messaging.